gliese1337/Railyard/README.md

 * `parser.parseToAST(tokens: Iterable<string>): AstNode` This method returns a data structure describing the fully-disambiguated parsed expression.
 The structure of the `AstNode` data type is `type AstNode = { type: "operator"; value: { op: OpInfo; args: AstNode[]; }; } | { type: "value"; value: string; };`
 * `parser.parseToSExpr(tokens: Iterable<string>): string` This method returns a version of the expression in fully-parenthesized S-expression format, similar to LISP code.
 This is meant primarily for debugging.

-Note that all of these methods require the input to be pre-tokenized.
-Railyard does not know anything about your lexical grammar.

 Example:

 `parser.parseToSExpr('2 ^ 2 ^ 3 * b * ( a + 3 )'.split(' '))) === '(* (* (^ 2 (^ 2 3)) b) (+ a 3))'`

-If you have provided implementations for all operators used in a particular expression, then you can use
+If you have provided implementations for *all* operators used in a particular expression, then you can use

 * `parser.interpret(tokens: Iterable<string>): unknown` This method will attempt to apply your operator definitions to the appropriate arguments to produce a value.
 By default, everything token that is not recognized as a registered operator name is treated as an input value, and by default all inputs are interpreted as decimal floating-point numbers with JavaScript's built-in `parseFloat` function.